 Sara Jane & Mickey Second Chance Fund

 : Sara Jane Quatmann and Mickey McAdam were two very special dogs given a second chance at life.
 In memory of these two tremendous spirits, Dr. Bridget Quatmann and LeAnn McAdam founded the Sara Jane & Mickey Second Chance Fund to assist other animals at the Roanoke Valley SPCA.
 The fund provides for medical procedures outside the scope of the clinic at the Roanoke Valley SPCA that greatly enhances the adoptability of deserving animals.
-During the 2016 fiscal year, almost 10% of the pets in our care benefited from the Sara Jane & Mickey Second Chance Fund, such as Jackson below who had arrived at the Roanoke Valley SPCA being treated recently for an ear hematoma that appeared to result from immune-mediated hemolytic anemia (IMHA) and immune-mediated thrombocytopenia (IMTP).
+During the 2017 fiscal year, 110 pets in our care benefited from the Sara Jane & Mickey Second Chance Fund, such as Jackson below who had arrived at the Roanoke Valley SPCA being treated recently for an ear hematoma that appeared to result from immune-mediated hemolytic anemia (IMHA) and immune-mediated thrombocytopenia (IMTP).
 These are autoimmune diseases where the dog's immune system attacks its own red blood cells and platelets.
 The resulting anemia and decreased clotting ability can be fatal.
 Jackson received additional diagnostics for bleeding and multiple blood panels during his 3 month stay at the Roanoke Valley SPCA.
 Without the Sara Jane & Mickey Second Chance Fund, none of his medical care would have been possible.